Scheduling

 Commercial Inspection Requirements

 To be made prior to placing concrete in all footings, trenches, piers, post holes, structural slabs, etc. All reinforcement must be tied and in place.
 All footings must be free of debris, organic material and water.
 Concrete shall not be placed on frozen soil.
-In cold weather pours, insulating or thermal blankets must be on site to protect from freezing.
+In cold weather pours, insulating or thermal blankets must be onsite to protect from freezing.

 PRE-SLAB INSPECTION